-Project GO scholarships from the University of Pittsburgh’s Center for Russian, East European & Eurasian Studies provide full scholarships to ROTC students enrolled at any accredited college or university in the US for 8 weeks of intensive summer language study in Turkish (beginning only) or Russian (beginning through fourth-year).
+Project GO scholarships from the University of Pittsburgh’s Center for Russian, East European & Eurasian Studies provide full scholarships to ROTC students enrolled at any accredited college or university in the US for 8 weeks of intensive summer language study in Russian (beginning through fourth-year).
 These programs provide students with the equivalent of one academic year’s worth of language training, in addition to opportunities to build their inter-cultural competence, and travel in the Baltics.

 All Pitt Project GO scholarships fully cover the cost of: